-Paul Greengard, PhD, director of Fisher Center for Alzheimer's Disease Research’s team of internationally renowned scientists, has helped discover a protein that seems to be pivotal in lifting depression.
+Paul Greengard, PhD, director of Fisher Center for Alzheimer's Research’s team of internationally renowned scientists, has helped discover a protein that seems to be pivotal in lifting depression.
 The National Institute of Mental Health, a division of the National Institutes of Health (NIH), funded this important research.

 “Mice deficient in this protein, called p11, display depression-like behaviors, while those with sufficient amounts behave as if they have been treated with antidepressants,” explains Dr. Greengard, who received the 2000 Nobel Prize in Physiology or Medicine for discoveries about the workings of such neuronal signaling systems.
 He and his colleagues found that p11 appears to help regulate signaling of the brain messenger chemical serotonin, a key target of antidepressants that has been implicated in psychiatric illnesses such as depression and anxiety disorders.
 They reported on their findings in the January 6, 2006 issue of Science, the scientific journal for the American Association for the Advancement of Science.